By Purnima Nath

 Also Read: HSS Activities During COVID-19 Crisis

 BEGINNING OF A NEW ERA

 History can be a great lesson.
-Not only about our strengths and weakness, our bravery, decisions, or mistakes, it can give a glimpse of our traditions, rituals, cultures and shed some lights on lives of our ancestors.
-India, seemingly chaotic, but an awe-inspiring culture that is deeper than ocean and wider than the sky.
-Our history, our heritage and our culture is our pride.
+Not only about our strengths and weakness, our bravery, decisions, or mistakes, it can give a glimpse of our traditions, rituals, cultures and shed some light on the lives of our ancestors.
+India, seemingly chaotic, but an awe-inspiring culture that is deeper than an ocean and wider than the sky.
+Our history, our heritage, and our culture are our pride.

 I wish you a very happy Hindu New Year 2078.